prefix-dev/pixi/docs/features/pytorch.md

 ## Installing from Conda-forge
 You can install PyTorch using the `conda-forge` channel.
-These are the community maintained builds of PyTorch.
+These are the conda-forge community maintained builds of PyTorch.
 You can make direct use of the Nvidia provided packages to make sure the packages can work together.

 !!! note "Windows"